 The 3D printer arm uses polymer material in pellet or chip form, along with other materials like metal, clay, and concrete.
 Using pellets allows for cheaper, sustainable options, including the use of recycled plastic.
 This method also enables faster printing compared to conventional filament-based 3D printers.

-Robotic Arms for Metal & Concrete
+Robotic Arms for Metal and Concrete Printing

 Robotic arm 3D printers, also known as 3D printing robot, are versatile, handling materials like metal and concrete.
 They find applications in construction and architecture, with companies like Vertico and Twente AM offering custom configurations for various projects.